 FAQ’s About Domestic Violence

 If you are in immediate need of assistance please call the Domestic Violence Hotline at 1-800-464-8340.
 If you are in immediate danger, call 911.

 If You Have Experienced Domestic Violence

 If you have experienced Domestic Violence but do not require Housing Services, our fellow Advocates at Family Crisis Center can offer help.
-Family Crisis Center Services are confidential and provided free of charge.
+Family Crisis Center, based in Ottumwa, Iowa, provides comprehensive advocacy and confidential, supportive services.
 They offer a 24-hour Crisis Line where you can receive support, empowerment, and referral information from certified Victim Advocates.
 Serving: Appanoose, Davis, Jasper, Jefferson, Keokuk, Lucas, Mahaska, Marion, Monroe, Poweshiek, Wapello & Wayne Counties.

 You may be a victim of Domestic Violence if your partner:

 Uses his or her temper, jealous rages, or anger to frighten you.

 Isolates you from your support system including your family and friends.